 What are the cooling requirements?
 Each server should have, as a part of its specs, the heat it generates.
 There are many approaches to cooling from exhaust fans to cool water piped through the cabinet.
 This determination and the availability of the required solution from the enclosure manufacturer can have a huge impact on the decision process

-How much time is available to spend on assembly and installation?
 There are, of course, cost impacts on the time required to get the rack and equipment operational.
-A knock down rack will have a much lower cost, but then labor will be required to assemble the unit.
+A knock-down rack will have a much lower cost, but then labor will be required to assemble the unit.
 Simple features such as numbered holes on the mounting rails can speed installation, as can pre-cut holes for fans or other accessories.

-What are the accessories that are required?
-Sometimes, an extra pair of mounting rails can be needed to insure secure installation.
-Exhaust fans, power strips, shelving, internal lighting and cable management systems are all potential needs that must be considered.
+Sometimes, an extra pair of mounting rails can be needed to ensure secure installation.
+Exhaust fans, power strips, shelving, internal lighting, and cable management systems are all potential needs that must be considered.
 There is nothing worse than being ready to activate the Server Rack only to uncover that there are too many electrical outlets required.

-Is there a requirement that is unique to the application?
-Many manufacturers are happy to build a unit to for specific demands.
+Many manufacturers are happy to build a unit for specific demands.
 This can include special heights, widths or depths.
 It can also include special holes or knockouts, provisions for cooling, or even special colors.
-Check with the potential suppliers to insure that they can provide a turnkey unit.
+Check with the potential suppliers to ensure that they can provide a turnkey unit.

-What is the lead time for this Server Rack.
-Some manufacturer’s, such as Bud, have them in stock ready to ship same day.
+Some manufacturers, such as Bud, have them in stock ready to ship the same day.
 Others build to order with a lead time of up to 6 weeks.
 Depending on the schedule and needs, this can be an important decision factor